 A new Chairman’s Menu is being rolled out to help underscore that for a segment of the market private jet travel is not a commodity.

 Aldo Gucci of the famed fashion house once said, “The quality is remembered long after price is forgotten,” a phrase also attributed to Sir Frederick Henry Royce, co-founder of Rolls-Royce.
 The carmaker is also credited with the lesser known, “Take the best that exists and make it better.
 When it does not exist, design it.
 Accept nothing right or good enough.”
-Either would have fit in nicely at VistaJet, the global private jet operator which has carved a niche by targeting customers who want more than just a private jet.
+Either would have fit in nicely at VistaJet, the global private jet operator that has carved a niche by targeting customers who want more than just a private jet.

 Gucci and Royce likely would have also enjoyed the Chairman’s Menu, which VistaJet is now rolling out in North America, having launched it in Europe earlier this year.
 The new offering compliments its already haute cuisine, and takes it to another level, although in truth it also shines a spotlight on how far the company goes to making sure what it offers its customers is not only the very best, but memorable.